AlvaroArellano94/Test-Merging-Tables-Pandas-Online-Retail/README.md

 ```

 -Permissions needed:
 You need to have a file called ".env" that contains the variable "API_KEY" in order to be able to fetch the data.
-It is being this way in order to hide confidential information.
+It is this way in order to hide confidential information.
 You can find an example of that ".env" file in the root directory of the project with the name ".env.example".

 ### SOURCE DATA: